denisvolokh/postman/README.md

 postman
 =======

-Publish/Monitor implementation of RabbitMQ using pika
+Publish/Monitor implementation with RabbitMQ using pika